| English

 Musket Flint Pads - 1" x 2" with hole to allow for jaw screw.

-(also known as a Snapper or Driver) for Bess or Charleville $.50 each
+(also known as a Snapper or Driver) for Brown Bess or Charleville $.50 each

 flints should always be screwed in firm, between a thin piece of lead,